minagawah/map-supercluster-example/README.md

 # map-supercluster-example

-A sample React app to demonstrate the use of useSupercluster for Google Map.
+A sample React app to demonstrate plotting cluster markers on Google Maps.

 [1.
 About](#about)
 [2.
 What I Did](#what)